 Following is a list of basic references to works in each of the alternative systems of probabilistic reasoning we will discuss.
 In addition, I have included one or more important references for each system that are frequently cited but, with less frequency, actually read.
+I will have more references for you as we proceed.

-I. Views Based Upon The Conventional [Pascalian] Calculus Of Probability.
+I. Views Based Upon The Conventional Calculus Of Probability.